Australian Bureau of Statistics

 QUALITY DECLARATION SUMMARY

-Deaths data excludes:
+Deaths data exclude:

-Death records are provided electronically to the ABS by individual Registrars on a monthly basis for compilation into aggregate statistics on a quarterly and annual basis.
+Death records are provided electronically to the ABS by individual state/territory Registrars on a monthly basis for compilation into aggregate statistics on a quarterly and annual basis.

 Information on deaths is obtained from a complete enumeration of deaths registered during a specified period and are not subject to sampling error.
 However, deaths data sources are subject to non-sampling error which can arise from inaccuracies in collecting, recording and processing the data.